tee-baker-workspace/react-utils/README.md

-# shared-utils
+# react-utils

-This library is used to share the common utilities and types across tee-baker apps
+This library is used to share the common react utilities tee-baker apps